The startup CYBERFILM.AI CORPORATION (known as CyberFilm®) was founded in 2021 by brothers Russell and Andrew Palmer of Toronto, Canada.

 Andrew Palmer (Chief Story Officer) is an Author, Screenwriter, and award-winning Director/Producer.
 He founded Synapz Productions Entertainment Company to create, develop and produce Canadian entertainment content.
 Andrew has worked as an Assistant Director (AD) for the last 15 years on movie and television sets in Toronto and Vancouver (including hit shows "Suits" and "The Boys"), and is a member of the CMPA, DGC, and WGC.

 Saga empowers filmmakers to bring stories to life with a structured, end-to-end AI-powered workflow.
 Start by ideating your concept—logline, themes, characters or archetypes—then develop the structure using customizable templates (40‑beat film, 25‑beat TV, or your own).
 Once the outline is solid, Saga helps you draft a screenplay with industry-standard formatting, smart suggestions, and contextual scene generation.
-From there, you can automatically convert your script into visual storyboards and AI-driven previz animations powered by models like OpenAI's GPT‑4o, Google's Imagen 4, Black Forest Labs FLUX 1.1, Luma Ray-2, and soon KlingAI 2.0—helping creators visualize up to hundreds of shots per month.
+From there, you can automatically convert your script into visual storyboards and AI-driven previz animations powered by models like OpenAI's GPT‑4o, Google's Imagen 4 and Veo 3, Black Forest Labs FLUX 1.1, Luma Ray-2, and soon KlingAI 2.1—helping creators visualize up to hundreds of shots per month.
 Upcoming additions include longer animatics and synthetic video generation, and new languages (Spanish, French, Portuguese, Hindi, and Mandarin).

 The CyberFilm® headquarters is in San Francisco, with a satellite office in Toronto, and remote employees in Montreal.

-CyberFilm® was bootstrapped from 2021-22 and later secured a Friends & Family round, which included participation from Shed Capital Inc. (Canada).
+CyberFilm® was bootstrapped from 2021-22 and later secured a Friends & Family round, which included participation from Shed Capital Inc. (of Canada).
 The company also received an angel investment from Jason Calacanis, the founder of LAUNCH and host This Week in Startups and the famous All‑In Podcast, and lead investor behind LAUNCH Fund 4.

 Other notable CyberFilm® investors and advisors include Canadian filmmaker Alex Jordan (DGC) and Dr. Mike Zyda, Emeritus Professor of Computer Science at USC’s Viterbi School.